1125-1101 - Great Vocals

 Writer/Composer: Giacomo Puccini (1896)

-He brings it on here, the 2nd entry for this song, and as Jan Peece’s brother, he holds his own.
-He was considered one of the finest of mid- 20th century tenors, with a 30-year career, all with the Metropolitan Opera as well as being a great Jewish cantor.
-With Toscanini’s help he also performed the first complete Opera ever broadcast on national television.
-His impeccable diction was amazing in power with a distinct “ringing” timbre, yet he was able to convey great sensitivity in his performances.
-This is among his best…Truly Epic!
+He brings it on here, the 2nd entry for this song, and as Jan Peece’s brother, he certainley holds his own.
+He was considered one of the finest of mid-20th Century tenors, with a more than 30-year career, all with the Metropolitan Opera, as well as being a great Jewish cantor.
+With Toscanini’s help he also performed the first complete Opera ever broadcast in the U.S. on national television.
+His impeccable diction was amazing in its power with a distinct “ringing” timbre, yet he was able to convey great sensitivity in his performances.
+This is absolutely among his best numbers…Truly Epic!

 1111.
 TEACH YOUR CHILDREN (1970)